12.3 Appraisal, Ecosystem Services, Budgets, and Public Communication

 - Separate professional opinion from final authority when policy or contracts govern the decision.

-Exam scenarios may ask what to do when a valuable public tree conflicts with sidewalk repair or construction.
-The best answer is not automatically retain or remove.
-It is to assess condition, risk, roots, infrastructure, alternatives, costs, public value, and policy requirements, then communicate a defensible recommendation.
+A frequent exam scenario asks what to do when a valuable public tree conflicts with sidewalk repair or construction.
+The best answer is never automatically "retain" or "remove."
+It is to assess condition, risk, roots, infrastructure, alternatives, cost, public value, and policy requirements, then deliver a defensible, documented recommendation.
 Urban forestry is the practice of making those tradeoffs visible.

 What should an arborist include when communicating a tree value estimate?

-Why should a budget request include young-tree care after planting?
+Why should a budget request include funding for young-tree care after planting?

 A resident asks whether a large public tree is completely safe.
 What is the best response style?